Clean Break (TV series)

-Clean Break is a drama series commissioned by RTÉ One and produced by Octagon Films.
+Clean Break is an Irish drama television series commissioned by RTÉ One and produced by Octagon Films.
 The four-part series premiered on 27 September 2015.

 Synopsis

 Frank is a car dealer running out of fiscal rope.
 He kidnaps the local bank manager's family, which gets him into serious trouble.

 Plot

 Frank has money troubles.
 The bank manager, Desmond Rane, informs him that his house, his car dealership, and a piece of land Frank and his wife had purchased with the notion of building a resort will all imminently be repossessed.
 Frank's wife currently lives on the Isle of Man and their daughter, Corinna will have to leave Frank and go live with her if the properties are taken away.

 Working with two local criminals, Frank makes plans to kidnap Rane's daughter and wife.
 He also hires a local boxer, Danny Dempsey, to assist in the kidnapping by keeping everything on an even keel and making sure nobody gets hurt.
 Danny's initially reluctant but soon signs on.

 The job goes ahead, and overall seems to work out well.
 Then, Rane's daughter, Jenny, recognizes Danny.
 The other kidnappers hear her say his name.
 So, they try to kill Danny, who gets shot but manages to escape and begins to seek hiding places around the town.
 The kidnappers take the money and set the family free.

 However, a short time later everyone suspects that Danny has committed the crime.
 The kidnappers tell Frank that he only gets his part of the money when he brings Danny to them.
 Frank realizes that they might kill Danny.
 He also finds out that the boxer is his daughter's boyfriend.
 Corrina is angry that her father asked Danny to take part in the crime.
 She finds out where he is hiding but refuses to share this information with her father.
 The kidnappers however know about Corrina's and Danny's relationship and they want to use her to get to him.